harshrawate/Zerodha-DashboardPage-And-Backend/README.md

 Prerequisites
 Node.js and npm installed
-MongoDB installed and running locally or accessible through a cloud service Cloudinary account for image storage.
+MongoDB installed and running locally or accessible through a cloud service Cloudinary account for image storage